ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

 ### Tournament registration

 1. This tournament is restricted to Turkish players.
 Therefore, all players signing up must have the Turkish flag on their osu! profile.
-2. Players must not have a restricted osu! account or an active tournament ban issued by the Tournament Committee.
+2. Players must not have an active tournament ban issued by the Tournament Committee.
 3. Tournament staff members are not allowed to participate as players, with the exception of commentators.
 4. Eliminated players may assist the tournament as commentators, referees, or streamers if needed by the tournament managers.
    - However, in accordance with official osu! tournament support rules, eliminated players must not hold a staff position that gives them early access to privileged information, such as mappool selector or playtester.